Oreo Cinnamon Rolls with Oreo Cheesecake Filing

 - Use plain dental floss to evenly cut the log into 12 equal parts.
 Place rolls in a greased 9 x 13 baking dish and let it rise until double in size, about 30 minutes.

-- Preheat oven to 400 degrees while the rolls are rising.
+- Preheat the oven to 400 degrees while the rolls are rising.
 Bake the rolls for 15 minutes, until golden brown.
 Let rolls cool slightly, then frost and enjoy.

 MAKING THIS RECIPE?
 Share it with us on Instagram using #aclassictwist so we can see what you are baking up in your kitchen!